 In well-insulated houses, the air used up by the burning process has to be replaced.
-For this purpose you can mount the delivered fresh air connection piece (Ø 100 mm) at the rear of the stove and connect it to the outside.
+For this purpose you can mount the delivered fresh air connection piece (Ø 100 mm) at the bottom or at the rear of the stove and connect it to the outside.

 The installation must have a maximum length of 6 m and a consist of maximum 3 bends as well as a single inlet grate.
-The total counter pressure must not exceed 2 Pa., at a minimum chimney draught of 16 Pa, measured at the stoves connecting piece.
+The total counter pressure must not exceed 2 Pa., at a minimum chimney draught of 18 Pa, measured at the stoves connecting piece.